gordonguthrie/TheManual/docs/chapter1/first_synth_in_sonic_pi.md

 We have had to do a bit more work to get it to play nice with Sonic Pi.
 It has a few problems:

-* it only plays one note (A4) - it needs to play anynote
+* it only plays one note (A4) - it needs to play any note
 * it only plays one note at a time - it needs to play chords
 * it plays in the left speaker only - it needs to be in stereo
 * each note is 1 second in duration - we need to be able to control how long a note lasts